Final Copy Submission Process

 Once your dissertation has been defended, formatted correctly, and approved by your committee, you will need to electronically submit your final copy to the Graduate School for approval.
 You will also need to turn in a range of supplementary materials (listed below) with your final copies.

-All of your final copy submissions must be turned in ON OR BEFORE the published final copy deadline for the term in which you expect to receive your degree.
-The final copy deadlines fall roughly as follows (specific deadlines are set at the beginning of the semester that comes before the degree conferral month):
+Your final electronic submission must be uploaded ON OR BEFORE the published final electronic copy deadline for the term in which you expect to receive your degree.
+The final electronic copy deadlines are as follows:

-- May degree conferral final copy deadline: April 1st
+- May degree conferral final electronic copy deadline: April 1st

-- August degree conferral final copy deadline: July 1st
+- August degree conferral final electronic copy deadline: July 1st

-- December degree conferral final copy deadline: November 1st
+- December degree conferral final electronic copy deadline: November 1st